After 110 Million Years the Currents Are Changing

 This species defies all the odds.
 Yet, they are at risk.
 Leatherbacks are threatened by light and waste pollution, specifically city lights near nesting locations and plastic bags; habitat loss caused by human developments along beaches; being killed as bycatch in fisheries; and human poaching and harvesting.
 Leatherbacks are culturally significant for communities around the world.
 They are celebrated and are a key component of numerous harvests.
 For generations these harvests were sustainable, but the convergence of so many threats has caused the overall leatherback population to be endangered, with the Pacific subpopulation the most endangered sea turtle species on Earth.

-A special thank you to Doug Perrine, a world-renowned photographer, who provided the reference imagery for this painting, expert information about the species, and incredible stories of his interactions with leatherbacks.
+A special thank you to Doug Perrine, a world-renowned photographer, who provided the reference imagery for Ancient Mariner, expert information about the species, and incredible stories of his interactions with leatherbacks.
 He was one of the first people in the world to photograph leatherbacks underwater and we are honoured to be celebrating his photography through art.

 Further thanks goes to photographer Ben Hicks, whose incredible work inspires people around the world to care for our oceans.
 He has photographed leatherback sea turtles nesting and hatching, bearing witness to their incredible journey from hatchling to motherhood.
-His hatchling photography was used as reference imagery for (insert painting name), and we are thrilled to collaborate with him on this project.
+His hatchling photography can be seen throughout this page and will be used as reference imagery for an upcoming painting.
+We are thrilled to collaborate with him on this project.